-Bryan School of Business and Economics
+Additional Admission Requirements for the Bryan School of Business and Economics

 Enrollment in Bryan School Courses

 Since most of the courses in the major are taken during the junior and senior years, transfer students often complete their programs without extending their total stay beyond the usual four years.
 As a general guide, courses taught mainly to freshmen and sophomores will usually, but not always, be accepted in transfer from accredited two-year colleges.
 Courses numbered 300 and above at UNCG generally will not be accepted in transfer credit from two-year institutions.
-In order to allow timely completion of the pre-admission courses, transfer students are encouraged to complete MAT 120 or 191 (MAT 263 or 271 at NC Community Colleges), Calculus, prior to transferring.
+In order to allow timely completion of the pre-admission courses, transfer students are encouraged to complete MAT 120 or 191 Calculus (MAT 263 or 271 at N.C.
+Community Colleges), prior to transferring.
 At least 50 percent of the business credit hours required for the degree must be earned at UNCG.